yashturkar/LIO-SAM/README.md

-# LIO-SAM
+# LIO-SAM with Minor Fixes

-## READ config/fixes.txt before you start installation
+# READ config/fixes.txt before you start installation

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**